Defamation: Africa

 Between 2012 and 2017, four AU member states decriminalized defamation.
-Other national courts defended criminal defamation's place in their constitution [sic].
+Other national courts defended criminal defamation's place in their constitutions.
 Regional courts pressured countries to decriminalize defamation.
 The ECOWAS Court of Justice, which had jurisdiction over cases pertaining to human rights violations since 2005, set a precedent with two rulings in favour of cases challenging the criminalization of defamation.

 In the landmark case of Lohé Issa Konaté v. the Republic of Burkina Faso, the African Court on Human and Peoples' Rights overturned the conviction of a journalist, characterizing it as a violation of the African Charter on Human and Peoples' Rights, the International Covenant on Civil and Political Rights, and the treaty of the Economic Community of West African States (ECOWAS).
 The journalist was subjected to censorship, excessive fines, and a lengthy imprisonment for defamation.
 Following this legally binding decision, the country in question proceeded to amend its laws and pay the journalist compensation.

 In 2016, the Constitutional Court of Zimbabwe declared its criminal defamation laws unconstitutional.
 In 2017, the High Court of Kenya declared Section 194 (criminal defamation) of the Penal Code unconstitutional.

 Civil society and press freedom organizations lobbied for changes to the penal codes in their respective countries – sometimes successfully.
 However, even in countries where libel or defamation were explicitly decriminalized, there were often other laws whose broad provisions allowed governments to imprison journalists for a wide range of reasons (cybercrime, anti-terrorism, incitement to violence, national security).

 The majority of countries had defamation laws, that were used to charge and imprison journalists.
 Media outlets were suspended after publishing reports critical of the government or other political elites.